Bournemouth: Administrative history

 The area that is now Bournemouth was historically mostly within the ancient parish of Christchurch in Hampshire.
 A chapel of ease was established at Holdenhurst to serve the west of the parish.
 From medieval times, the chapelry of Holdenhurst came to be treated as a separate civil parish.

 When the development of Bournemouth began in 1810, the site straddled the parishes of Holdenhurst and Christchurch.
 In 1845, an ecclesiastical parish of Bournemouth was created, but for civil purposes there was no change.
 In 1856, a body of improvement commissioners was established to provide local government services in the town.

 In 1890, Bournemouth was incorporated as a municipal borough.
 In 1900, it was elevated to the status of a county borough, making it independent from Hampshire County Council, whilst remaining part of the geographical county of Hampshire.
 The borough boundaries were enlarged on several occasions.
 In 1901, it absorbed Pokesdown, Southbourne and Winton.
 In 1931, it absorbed Holdenhurst and Kinson.
 Kinson was transferred from Dorset to Hampshire on its absorption into Bournemouth.
 In 1921, the borough council bought the former Mont Dore Hotel on Bourne Avenue, which had been completed in 1885, and converted into the Town Hall.

-In 1974, the county borough of Bournemouth was reconstituted as a non-metropolitan district under the Local Government Act 1972.
+On 1 April 1974, the county borough of Bournemouth was reconstituted as a non-metropolitan district under the Local Government Act 1972.
 The district kept the same boundaries, but was transferred from Hampshire to Dorset, it being considered desirable that the whole of the South East Dorset conurbation should be in the same county.
+No successor parish was formed so it became unparished.
 Bournemouth's borough status was transferred to the new district, allowing the council to take the name Bournemouth Borough Council and giving the chair of the council the title of mayor, continuing Bournemouth's series of mayors dating back to 1890.

 In April 1997, Bournemouth Borough Council became a unitary authority, taking over the provision of county council functions from Dorset County Council.

 In April 2019, the nine councils of Dorset were merged into two.
 Bournemouth became part of a unitary authority with Christchurch and Poole, known as BCP.
 For the purposes of Lieutenancy it remains part of the ceremonial county of Dorset.
-Since the abolition of Bournemouth Borough Council in 2019, Bournemouth has had charter trustees, being the BCP councillors representing wards in the former borough of Bournemouth.
-The trustees preserve the town's civic charters and traditions, including appointing one of their number each year to serve as mayor.
+When Bournemouth Borough Council was abolished 2019, it has had charter trustees, being the BCP councillors representing wards in the former borough of Bournemouth.
+The trustees preserved the town's civic charters and traditions, including appointing one of their number each year to serve as mayor.

 In October 2024, BCP Council resolved to conduct a community governance review which could lead to the creation of town and parish councils in its area.
 An initial draft recommended creation of a Bournemouth parish which would elect a town council, alongside creation of parish councils in the surrounding area and a town council for Poole.
+Establishment of Bournemouth Town Council was approved in October 2025, with the first elections to be held in May 2026.